Deploy Serverless

 --name <str> | project name | Human-readable name shown in the dashboard. |

-} Configure your provider credentials once with socaity login or set environment variables.
-The CLI reads from ~/.socaity/config.toml.
+Provider credentials will be configurable once with socaity login or via environment variables.
+The CLI will read from ~/.socaity/config.toml.

 # Interactive login (saves credentials to ~/.socaity/config.toml)